-For Balance of Payments purposes, the Channel Islands and the Isle of Man are not considered part of the UK economic territory.
-Adjustments are made to exports to include UK exports to those islands and to exclude their exports to other countries and to imports to include UK imports from those islands and to exclude their imports from other countries.
-Source: ONS estimate.
+For balance of payments purposes the Channel Islands and the Isle of Man are not considered part of the UK economic territory.
+Adjustments are made to exports to include UK exports to those islands and to exclude their exports to other countries; and to imports to include UK imports from those islands and to exclude their imports from other countries.